Soudan 2019, année zéro: Exhibitions of photographs

 In June, 2021, the French website Picto announced an exhibition of photographs from the book at the Institut français of Khartoum, parallel to its presentation of the book Soudan 2019, année zéro in Sudan.
 This exhibition is also scheduled to be shown in major cities, such as Atbara, El Obeid, Wad Madani, Port Sudan and Nyala.

 Running from 4 July to 26 September 2021, the photography festival Rencontres de la photographie at Arles in southern France announced an exhibition on the Sudanese revolution under the title 'Thawra! ثورة Revolution!'.
 It presented images by some of the Sudanese photographers who contributed to the book Soudan 2019, année zéro.

-During this festival, Eythar Gubara, a photographer featured in the book, won a photography award (Prix de la photo Madame Figaro - Arles 2021) for her photo story «Kandakas can't be stopped» by the French women's magazine Madame Figaro, which entails a forthcoming photo project by Gubara for the magazine.
+During this festival, Eythar Gubara, a photographer featured in the book, won a photography award (Prix de la photo Madame Figaro - Arles 2021) for her photo story «Kandakas can't be stopped» by the French women's magazine Madame Figaro, which entailed a forthcoming photo project by Gubara for the magazine.
+Her pictures of Senegalese fashion model Samb Fatou were published in the magazine's Juli 1st edition in 2022.